 V ALID KNOWLEDGE HAS BEEN IMPORTANT MATTER to me.
 As a result, my teenagers education and how well rather than how much they learn has been a concern.
-It is a difference between 'how well' and 'how much' that leads me to rightfully debate and contend systems of education that I encountered in countries I lived in including U.S.A. and Canada.
+There is a difference between 'how well' and 'how much' that leads me to rightfully debate and contend systems of education that I encountered in countries I lived in including U.S.A. and Canada.

-teachers knowledgeable in one subject or science, but teachers
+teachers knowledgeable in a subject or science,

 DURING MY HIGH SCHOOL YEARS, I had a Science teacher known by the nickname 'Mr. Why.'
 This man mastered applying a principle I have never seen so proficiently implemented by another teacher during decades of observations and monitoring.
 His concept was that if a teacher has intelligent students, and students flank, it is revealing that it is the teacher the one failing at passing on knowledge instead of students being the ones unable to learn.

 This teacher's nickname was the result of his most famous question: Why?
-Should a student enunciate a law of physics, he can be anticipated to ask him "Why?"
+Should a student enunciate a Law of Physics, he can be anticipated to ask "Why?"
 It was not good enough for Mr. Why to hear his students memorizing laws.
-He wanted his students to fully comprehend the principles used by nature as well as the reasons nature had behind a law.
+He wanted his students to fully comprehend the principles used by Mother Nature behind each of her Laws of Physics.